20 Jul Becoming A Well Armed Woman: Rationale And Process

-The Well Armed Woman has a training video that about half way through shares a technique for racking your gun that tends to make it easier for women.
-First hold the gun close to your body with the muzzle pointing forward.
+The Well Armed Woman has a training video that about halfway through shares a technique for racking your gun that tends to make it easier for women.
+First, hold the gun close to your body with the muzzle pointing forward.
 Then, use your strong hand to push the gun out while holding the slide with your support hand and let go of the slide.

 Make sure that you let the slide move forward on its own.
 I kept on trying to slowly release the slide because I was afraid it was going to pinch me.
 The truth however is that when you let the slide come back on its own you are less likely to be pinched and the gun is more likely to fire properly.

 Most guns don’t have magazines that are easy to load.
 Even using a good technique for loading a mag can be hard for women.
-There is however a device called an Uplula that can help you load a mag.
+There is however a device called a Uplula that can help you load a mag.